Game Changers for Change Agents - Sustainable Development Goals in Dialogue (ChaCha)

 - Lodi, D. Malchiodi, M. Monga, A. Morpurgo, and B. Spieler, 2018.
 Learning to program in a constructionist way, In Proceedings of Constructionism 2018.
 20 – 25 August, 2018, Vilnius, Lithuania.

 - A.M.
 Ayyal Awwad, C. Schindler, C., K. Kumar Luhana., Z. Ali, and B. Spieler, 2017.
 Improving Pocket Paint’s Usability via Material Design Compliance and Internationalization & Localization Support on Application Level.
 In Proceedings of the 19th International Conference on Human-Computer Interaction with Mobile Devices and Services.
 ACM, New York, NY, USA, Article 99, 8 pages. https://doi.org/10.1145/3098279.3122142.

 2015 - 2017

-The Create@School app is a more tailored version of Pocket Code for academic purpose, with predeﬁned templates for students to start with an almost ﬁnished game and accessibility settings have been added for students with special needs.
+The Create@School app is a more tailored version of Pocket Code for academic purposes, with predeﬁned templates for students to start with an almost ﬁnished game and accessibility settings have been added for students with special needs.
 Create@School is also linked to other services such as behavioral tracking to collect events during coding, as well as the Project Management Dashboard (PMD) for project submission and assessment by teachers.
 Create@School is still a beta version.
-As a teacher please request for accounts (within the app).
+For teachers please conduct email@example.com.